 Cheese boards overflowing with wedges of artisanal cheese, cured meats, olives and crackers have become ubiquitous on Instagram these days.
-(Just look at the hashtag #cheeseboard, which has more than 200,000 entries.)
-With Halloween on the brain, we recently came up with another idea.
+(Just look at the hashtag #cheeseboard, which has more than 1,000,000 entries.)
+Given that we all seem to be nursing a massive sweet tooth at Williams Sonoma, it didn’t take us long to come up with another idea.
 Why not apply the aesthetic of the modern cheese plate to create a very of-the-moment candy board?

 1. Choose a neutral background.

 Since you’re aiming for lots of colorful candy additions to your board, keep the surface of your platter as simple and neutral as possible.
 We chose something bright to match the intensity of colors—a white marble pedestal—but a slate serving board or well-kept wooden cutting board would work, too.

 2. When selecting candy, aim for as many different colors as you can.